 The success of your business often rides on one thing: your corporate reputation.
-But how can something so important be so desperately intangible?
-Despite our inability to “calculate” corporate reputation, the future of your business relies on your ability to keep it in good standing.
+But how can something so important be intangible?
+Despite our inability to precisely “calculate” corporate reputation, the future of your business relies on your ability to keep it in good standing.

 7 min read

 Every additional 1-star improvement can increase business 9%.
 Think about that.